whirvis/JRakNet/CODE_STANDARDS.md

  // This is incorrect, as I use not only one line to comment
  // I use this second line to prove that the first one is true.
 ```

+The exception to this rule is javadoc comments, which must use multiline comments.